Gold mining in the United States: Nevada

 Nevada is the leading gold-producing state in the nation, in 2018 producing 5581160 ozt, representing 78% of US gold and 5.0% of the world's production.
 Much of the gold in Nevada comes from large open pit mining and with heap leaching recovery.
 Some of the world's major mining companies, including Newmont Mining, Barrick Gold and Kinross Gold, operate gold mines in the state.
 Active major mines include Cortez, Twin Creeks, Betz-Post, Meikle, Marigold, Round Mountain, Jerritt Canyon and Getchell.

-Newmont and Barrick operate the largest mining operations, on the prolific Carlin Trend, one of the world's richest mining districts.
+Newmont and Barrick operate the largest mining operations, on the Carlin Trend, a rich mining district.

 New Mexico

 Gold was first discovered in New Mexico in 1828 in the “Old Placers” district in the Ortiz Mountains, Santa Fe County, New Mexico.
 The placer gold discovery was followed by discovery of a nearby lode deposit.

 In 1877, two prospectors collected float in the area of the future Opportunity Mine near Hillsboro, New Mexico, which was assayed at $160 per ton in gold and silver.
 Soon, ore was discovered at the nearby Rattlesnake vein and a placer deposit of gold was found in November at the Rattlesnake and Wicks gulches.
 Total production prior to 1904 was about $6,750,000.

 In 2018 gold production in New Mexico came as a byproduct of copper mining from Freeport-McMoRan Inc.'s Chino mine, a large open pit copper mine in Grant County.